List of Figures

 modules to ensure correct operation.
 This is often not done in

-modules directly derived from Module
+modules directly derived from Module,

-because the original Module
+because the original Module methods are

 not used or are simply replaced by the derived classes.